• godelski a month ago

 Your embedding model is literally the translation layer converting the text to numbers.
 The transformers are the main processing unit of the embeddings.
 You can even see some self-reflection in the model as the transformer is composed of attention and a MLP sub-network.
 The attention mechanism generates the interrelational dependence of the data and the MLP projects up into a higher dimension before coming down so that this can untangle these relationships.
 But the idea is that you just repeat this process over and over.
 The attention mechanism has the benefit over CNN models because it has a larger receptive field, so can better process long range relationships (long range being across the input data) where CNNs bias for local relationships.

-• nbardy 18 hours ago
+• nbardy a month ago

 I hate to be pedantic, but the llm is definitely doing embedding math.
 In fact that’s all it does.

-• n2d4 13 hours ago
+• n2d4 a month ago

 Sure!
 Although I think we both agree that the way those embeddings are transformed is significantly different ;)